anime-dl/anime-downloader/docs/usage/config.rst

 ########
 ``server`` contains the preferred server.

 ``servers`` contains a list of servers, used in order.
-Set preferred server by changing the order of the list.
+Set the preferred server by changing the order of the list.

 ``fallback_servers`` contains a list of servers to use if the primary server is not found, used in order.